 1.7.
 In order for complaints to be resolved as quickly and fairly as possible, Durham Sixth Form Centre requests complainants do not discuss complaints publicly via social media such as Facebook, WhatsApp and X. Complaints will be dealt with confidentially for those involved and we expect complainants to observe confidentiality also.
-If confidentiality is breached, there could be potential implications such as discredition of the complaint.
+If confidentiality is breached, there could be potential implications such as the complaint being discredited.